awesomephant/blog/_posts/2017-12-02-wordpress-development-setup.md

 ---
 layout: post
-title:  "A nice Wordpress Development Setup"
+title:  "A Nice Wordpress Development Setup"
 date: 2017-12-03 22:00:00
 tags: ""
 thumb: ""
-intro: "I've been doing quite a few Wordpress sites for people lately, so I spent some time making sure I have a good development setup."
+intro: "I've been doing quite a few Wordpress sites for people lately, so I spent some time making sure I my development setup is still good to go.
+I'm mostly writing this for my own documentation, but maybe there's some useful bits in here for you, too."
 ---

-I'm mostly writing this for my own documentation, but maybe there's some useful bits in here for you, too.

-This setup is all command line based, but once you get used to it's **much** nicer than the [XAMPP](https://www.apachefriends.org/index.html)-based workflow I had before.
+This setup is all command line based, but once you get used to it's *much* nicer than the [XAMPP](https://www.apachefriends.org/index.html)-based workflow I had before.

 ### VVV